 - Convince an immigration officer that you intend to leave Canada after your study permit expires

 Work While Studying: As an international student, a study permit in Canada allows you to Work While Studying without the need to apply for a work permit.
-You are eligible to work while studying only if your study program is for a period of more than 6 months.
-You will also require a Social Insurance Number (SIN).
+You are eligible to work while studying only if your study program is for a period of more than 6 months and will lead to a degree, diploma or certificate.

 Working Off-Campus: Working off-campus means working with an employer outside your university.
-Having a study permit authorizes you to work off-campus for 20 hours per week during the academic season and full time during scheduled breaks like summer or winter vacations.
+Having a study permit authorizes you to work off-campus for 20 hours per week during the academic season and full-time during scheduled breaks.

-Student Direct Stream: As an international student, the Student Direct Stream (SDS) allows you the opportunity to fast track the process of your study permit.
-However, you must be a citizen of the select countries, meet stricter eligibility requirements, and provide an upfront Guaranteed Investment Certificate (GIC) to be considered.
+Student Direct Stream: As an international student, the Student Direct Stream (SDS) gives you the opportunity to fast-track the process of your study permit.
+However, you must be a resident of one of the eligible countries and provide an upfront Guaranteed Investment Certificate (GIC) to be considered.

 What is the Process of Getting a Study Permit?

-If your study permit application is approved, then you will receive a Letter of Introduction (LOI) that needs to be presented to an immigration officer on arrival.
+The process of getting a study permit begins when your study permit application is approved.
+Then you will receive a Letter of Introduction (LOI) that needs to be presented to an immigration officer upon arrival.

 If you are from a visa-exempt country, then you need to acquire an Electronic Travel Authorization (eTA).

-Extending or Renewing Study Permits: As an international student, extending or renewing your Study Permit is essential to maintain your legal status when your current study permit expires.
+Extending or Renewing Study Permits: As an international student, extending or renewing your Study Permit is essential to maintaining your legal status when your current study permit expires.

 You must apply before your current status expires.
-If you apply after your study permit has expired, then you must do so within 90 days.
+If you apply after your study permit has expired, then you must restore your status within 90 days.

 Spouses and Family of International Students: A request for the authorization of accompanying Spouses and Family of International Students Studying in Canada can be included in a study permit.